Archetypal Analysis++: Rethinking the Initialization Strategy: Archetypal Analysis++

-Figure~\ref{fig:idea} depicts how Uniform, FurthestSum, and our AA++ initialize $\Zs$ on a synthetic data set.
-The gray projection errors can be seen as selection probabilities for AA++, Uniform does not use these distances, and FurthestSum sums them up.
-The sum of all projections resembles Equation~\eqref{eq:sum_proj} and we provide the Mean Squared Error (MSE), \ie, Equation~\eqref{eq:sum_proj} normalized by $n^{-1}$, per iteration.
+Figure~\ref{fig:idea} depicts how Uniform, FurthestSum, and our AA++ strategy initialize $\Zs$ on a synthetic data set.
+The gray projection errors can be seen as selection probabilities for AA++.
+In contrast, the selection probabilities of Uniform (not depicted) are not data-dependent, and FurthestSum sums the distances to the already selected archetypes up, \ie, not the depicted distances.
+The sum of all depicted projections resembles Equation~\eqref{eq:sum_proj}, and we provide the Mean Squared Error (MSE), \ie, Equation~\eqref{eq:sum_proj} multiplied by $n^{-1}$, per iteration $k$.

 In terms of MSE, FurthestSum works slightly better than AA++ on this synthetic data set.
-However, this is no longer the case on higher-dimensional real data as our empirical evaluation later shows. \looseness=-1
+However, this is no longer the case with higher-dimensional real-world data, as our empirical evaluation later shows.

-\paragraph{Theoretical Analysis}
+\paragraph{Theoretical Analysis.}

-We first show that by adding a new archetype $\z$ to the set of archetypes $\Zs$ in the while loop of AA++ in Algorithm~\ref{alg:AApp}, the objective function is guaranteed to decrease. \looseness=-1 \begin{restatable}{lemma}{AAppLemma} Let $\| \X - \A \Z \|_\mathrm{F}^2 > 0$, \ie, there are points yielding projection errors.
-Then, adding a point $\x\in\Xs \setminus \Zs$ to the set of archetypes $\Zs$ according to AA++ (Algorithm~\ref{alg:AApp}) is guaranteed to decrease the objective function. \end{restatable} Note that a uniform initialization does not have this guarantee since it also assigns probability mass to points that do not yield a reduction.
-We now show that, in expectation, AA++ reduces the objective function at least as much as the uniform initialization. \looseness=-1 \begin{restatable}{proposition}{AAppProp} Let $|\Zs| \geq 1$ and $\| \X - \A \Z \|_\mathrm{F}^2 > 0$.
+We first show that by adding a new archetype $\z$ to the set of archetypes $\Zs$ in the while loop of AA++ in Algorithm~\ref{alg:AApp}, the objective function is guaranteed to decrease. \begin{restatable}{lemma}{AAppLemma} Let $\| \X - \A \Z \|_{\operatorname{F}}^2 > 0$, \ie, there are points yielding projection errors.
+Then, adding a point $\x\in\Xs \setminus \Zs$ to the set of archetypes $\Zs$ according to AA++ (Algorithm~\ref{alg:AApp}) is guaranteed to decrease the objective function. \looseness=-1 \end{restatable} Note that a uniform initialization does not have this guarantee since it also assigns probability mass to points that do not yield a reduction.
+We now show that, in expectation, AA++ reduces the objective function more than the uniform initialization; equality is just met if all candidate points have an equal projection distance. \looseness=-1 \begin{restatable}{proposition}{AAppProp} Let $|\Zs| \geq 1$ and $\| \X - \A \Z \|_{\operatorname{F}}^2 > 0$.
 Per iteration, AA++ (Algorithm~\ref{alg:AApp}) yields a reduction of at least as much as the reduction for the uniform initialization in expectation.
 The reduction is equal only if every point in $\Xs\setminus\Zs$ has the same projection onto the current set of archetypes $\Zs$.
 Furthermore, using a uniform initialization cannot reduce the objective function more than AA++ in expectation. \end{restatable} The proofs of both statements can be found in Appendix~\ref{app:proofs}.

-\paragraph{Complexity Analysis}
+\paragraph{Complexity Analysis.}